Crazy Taxi: Crazy Taxi: Fare Wars

 Crazy Taxi: Fare Wars was developed by Sniper Studios with support from members of the original Hitmaker Crazy Taxi design team in Japan and released for the PlayStation Portable on August 7, 2007.
 The game effectively is a port of both Crazy Taxi and Crazy Taxi 2 to this system without any changes to the gameplay, but lacking the in-game advertising and the original soundtracks.
 While the game includes its own soundtrack, the player can use their own music stored on the PSP; as noted by Jeff Hasson of Sniper Studios, "for those hard core fans that must have The Offspring playing, they have that option with the Custom Music Player".
 The player can also record up to a minute of gameplay footage that can then be shared with friends.
 The game includes a multiplayer feature over the PSP's ad-hoc wireless system, allowing players to vie for fares within the same map, including the ability to steal passengers from another player.
 Multiplayer games such as time trials or "C-R-A-Z-Y" runs (a variation of the game "Horse") can also be played sharing a common PSP, with each player taking turns within the game.

-Crazy Taxi City Rush
+Crazy Taxi: City Rush

 Crazy Taxi: City Rush was announced by Sega in March 2014 as a free-to-play mobile title for iOS and Android systems.
 City Rush is a mission-based runner similar in concept to Temple Run, where the player does not have direct control of the speed of the taxi but can use touch motions to swerve in traffic and make turns.

 Crazy Taxi Tycoon

-Crazy Taxi Tycoon, previously known as Crazy Taxi Gazillionaire was another mobile spin-off game released in 2017 for iOS and Android.
+Crazy Taxi Tycoon, previously known as Crazy Taxi Gazillionaire, was another mobile spin-off game developed by Demiurge Studios and released in 2017 for iOS and Android.
 Unlike other games, this is a top-down endless business management simulator and idle clicker where players run a taxi business and hire drivers to defeat a ridesharing megacorporation called Prestige Mega Corp.
-The game was delisted from both app stores in April of 2020, with servers going offline the following month.
+The game was delisted from both app stores in April 2020, with servers going offline the following month.

+Untitled Crazy Taxi game

+During The Game Awards 2023, Sega released a trailer featuring many upcoming games based on dormant franchises, one of which being a work-in-progress Crazy Taxi game.
+It is set to be the first major game since 2002's Crazy Taxi 3: High Roller.
+Series producer Kenji Kanno referred to it as a “large-scale, open-world, massively multiplayer driving game."
+Sega is building the game in Unreal Engine.